sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 #### Project planning working session

-For the working session, we ask that you come prepared to share an overview of a project where you were given a vague set of requirements on a highly complex project.
+For the working session, we ask that you come prepared to share an overview of a project where you were given a vague set of requirements on a highly ambiguous project.
 Things to consider/highlight:

 - How did you pull all of it together into a plan from start to finish?
 - Who did you need to get approved & buy-in from & how did you do that?